Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Introduction

 \section{Introduction}

-A significant body of astrophysical and cosmological evidence points to the existence of dark matter, which comprises 27\% of the mass-energy in the universe \cite{ade2014planck}.
-Dark matter is a direct window to physics beyond the Standard Model.
-The vast majority of experimental efforts to directly detect cold dark matter have focused on weakly interacting massive particles (WIMPs) \cite{Agn15,Ake17,aprile2012dark}.
-These searches, conducted over the past few decades, have so far yielded no detections and have placed strong constraints on the existence of WIMP dark matter.
-The lack of a detection of weak-scale dark matter motivates a search for other dark-matter candidates.
+A significant body of astrophysical and cosmological evidence points to the existence of cold dark matter, which comprises 27\% of the mass-energy in the universe.\cite{ade2014planck} Cold dark matter is a window into physics beyond the Standard Model and plays a significant role not only in particle physics, but also in the formation of galaxies and large-scale structure.
+Because of dark matter's broad significance, there has been a decades-long effort to directly detect dark matter and determine its properties, with extensive theoretical work in developing candidate models for particle dark matter and experimental probes to search for these candidates.